cartrawler/cartrawler.github.io/docs/android/customisation/darkMode.md

 {: .no_toc }

-The SDKs both support dark mode and by default it will be turned off.
-The SDKs provide you the option to turn on, off or follow the system settings.
-Apply the setting that fits your use case.
+The SDK supports dark mode, but it is disabled by default.
+It can be enabled or set to follow system settings.

 ---

 ## Set up

-You can configure dark mode support in the SDK by sending the constants from the AppCompatDelegate class.
+You can configure dark mode support in the SDK by sending the constants from the `AppCompatDelegate` class.
 By default, dark mode is off.

 The following constants are supported:

 ```java
 AppCompatDelegate.MODE_NIGHT_FOLLOW_SYSTEM
 AppCompatDelegate.MODE_NIGHT_YES
 AppCompatDelegate.MODE_NIGHT_NO
 ```

 Then initialise the SDK with the preferred setting: